raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

 ## Clarifying Concepts

+desde un punto de vista x = from x a point of view
+    ?
+Desde un punto de vista práctico, la solución es efectiva : `From a practical point of view, the solution is effective` ?
+Desde un punto de vista ético, ... : `From an ethical point of view, ...` ?
+Desde un punto de vista estético, ... : `From an aesthetic point of view, ...`

 dejar claro = to make it clear
     ?
 Quiero dejar claro que apoyo la decisión: `I want to make it clear that I support the decision`